Unknown39825/map-reduce-sparse-multiplication-in-C/README.md

 it is used to display result in sparse form;

-currently 20x 20 is supported we can change size in the preprecessor
+currently 40 x 40 is supported we can change size in the preprecessor and maximum it can handle 800 input per matrix if size increase time incresase so better sorting tecnique may be used.